| overview

 to take legal action - one SME characterised its experience

-as "an unfortunate cost of doing business"
+as "an unfortunate cost of doing business"the

 scammer is operating in legally grey areas or in ways